Tools1000/packager1000/README.md

 </profile>
 ```

 Currently, you need to specify required modules explicitly with `jreModuleNames`.
-See #14.
+See [Issue 14](https://github.com/DrRename/codesign-java-for-mac/issues/14).

 ## More Info